Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Introduction

-Deep learning models for semantic segmentation are mostly based on encoder-decoder architectures, \ie, they build some compact latent representations of the inputs, which are highly correlated with the classifier output.
-As such, they are used in the subsequent decision process~\cite{bengio2013representation,girshick2014rich} that reconstructs the full resolution segmentation map.
-Nevertheless, current UDA approaches for semantic segmentation hardly operate on the internal (latent) feature space due to its high dimensionality.
-In this paper, we propose a novel set of strategies working on the feature level building on top of our previous conference work~\cite{barbato2021latent}.
-By employing latent-space shaping objective, our aims are to promote class-aware features extraction and features invariance between source and target domains.
+Deep learning models for semantic segmentation are mostly based on encoder-decoder architectures, \ie, they build some concise latent representations of the inputs, which are highly correlated with the classifier output.
+As such, they are used in the subsequent classification process~\cite{bengio2013representation,girshick2014rich} that reconstructs the full resolution segmentation map.
+Nevertheless, a smaller number of UDA techniques for semantic segmentation work in the feature space because of its large dimensionality.
+In this paper, we propose one such approach, comprised of a new set of strategies working at the latent space level, building on top of our previous conference work~\cite{barbato2021latent}.
+By employing a shaping objective in such place, our aims are to promote class-aware features extraction and features invariance between source and target domains.
+We remark that, while the general target behind each strategy is similar to the one of~\cite{barbato2021latent}, their actual implementation was overhauled, resulting in a significant performance increase.

-First of all, a clustering objective groups feature vectors of each class tightly around their prototypical representation.
-Second, a perpendicularity constraint over the class prototypes promotes disjoint filter activation sets across different semantic categories.
-Finally, a regularization-based norm alignment objective promotes uniform vector norms across source and target representations, while jointly inducing progressively increased norm values.
-This, together with the perpendicularity constraint, is able to reduce the entropy associated with the feature vector channel activations.
+Firstly, a clustering constraint groups feature vectors of each class tightly around their prototypical representation.
+Secondly, a perpendicularity objective over the class prototypes promotes disjoint filter activation sets across different semantic categories.
+Finally, a regularization-based norm alignment objective enforces consistent vector norms in the source and target domains, while jointly forcing progressively increasing norm values.
+This, in combination with the perpendicularity constraint, is able to reduce the entropy associated with the feature vector channel activations.

-We remark that the proposed techniques require the generation of accurate class prototypes and the imposition of a strong relationship between predicted segmentation maps and feature representations.
-Hence, we additionally develop a novel strategy to propagate semantic information from the labels to the lower-resolution feature space (annotations downsampling).
+Importantly, the proposed techniques require the generation of accurate class prototypes and the imposition of a strong correlation between feature representations and predicted segmentation maps.
+Hence, we also propose a novel strategy to map semantic information from the labeling maps to the low resolution feature space (annotations downsampling).

 This paper moves from our previous work~\cite{barbato2021latent}, which already achieved state-of-the-art results on feature-level UDA in semantic segmentation.
 Compared to the conference version, this journal extension introduces several novel contributions.